-Map of inspections carried out on Fatu Hiva from 2009 to 2013 Map of inspections carried out on Fatu Hiva from 2009 to 2004 of potential dissemination of Miconia seeds
+Map of inspections carried out on Fatu Hiva from 2009 to 2018.

 Costs

 The management work on Miconia done by the contracted farmer requires the presence of two people on average for a total of 52 days spread over the entire year.